-- Previously-admitted students who have not enrolled in any classes for one (1) year must: - Resubmit an Application for Admission. - Pay a \$15 non-refundable admission fee (charged to the student's first registration bill). - Previously-admitted students who are reapplying two (2) years to four (4) years after their prior admission date must: - · Resubmit an Application for Admission. - Retake the placement test.
-(You may be eligible for test wavier if you have taken college-level English and/or math courses.) - Previously-admitted students who are reapplying five (5) years or more after their prior admission date must: - · Resubmit an Application for Admission. - · Resubmit all required documents. - Retake the placement test.
-(You may be eligible for test wavier if you have taken college-level English and/or math courses.) - If you have graduated from Cincinnati State with a degree or certificate, but wish to resume studies at the College, you must submit a new Application for Admission. - You don't need to resubmit previously-submitted documents. - You may complete an online Test Waiver Form to waive the placement test.
+- Previously-admitted students who have not enrolled in any classes for one (1) year must: - · Resubmit an Application for Admission. - Pay a \$15 non-refundable admission fee (charged to the student's first registration bill). - Previously-admitted students who are reapplying two (2) years to four (4) years after their prior admission date must: - Resubmit an Application for Admission. - Pay a \$15 non-refundable admission fee (charged to the student's first registration bill). - Previously-admitted students who are reapplying five (5) years or more after their prior admission date must: - · Resubmit an Application for Admission. - Resubmit all required documents. - Pay a \$15 non-refundable admission fee (charged to the student's first registration bill). - If you have graduated from Cincinnati State with a degree or certificate, but wish to resume studies at the College, you must submit a new Application for Admission. - You don't need to resubmit previously-submitted documents. - You must pay a \$15 non-refundable admission fee (charged to the student's first registration bill).

-For additional information, see the Admission Overview (https://cincinnatistate.edu/academics/admission/admission-overview) section of the College website.
+For additional information, see the Admission Overview (https://cincinnatistate.edu/academics/admission/admission-overview/) section of the College website.